manzik/devClub-React-Workshop/README.md

 # devClub React Workshop

 The project's source code is located in the "noter" folder.

+You can view the final output here: [https://github.manzik.com/devClub-React-Workshop/noter/build/](https://github.manzik.com/devClub-React-Workshop/noter/build/)

 You can access sample codes used in the presentation in the "examples" folder.